TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 More information
 ================

-* See `Documnenting Changes <https://docs.typo3.org/typo3cms/extensions/core/latest/Changelog/Howto.html>` for more information on the Changelog
+* See `Documenting Changes <https://docs.typo3.org/typo3cms/extensions/core/latest/Changelog/Howto.html>`__ for more information on the Changelog
 * See :ref:`extension-scanner` in TYPO3 Explained